ReavenH/ReavenH.github.io/index.md

 - Planned to generate polygon localizations which wraps the object more precisely than traditional rectangular bounding boxes, shifting the coordination regression task on the rectangle corners to the vertices of a polygon bounding box.

-- Designed to use YOLOv3 as the backbone, with the technique route being referred to the previous work Poly-YOLO, and the work was expected to be presented in a paper under preparation.
+- Designed to use YOLOv5 to replace the original YOLOv3 backbone, with the technique route being referred to the previous work Poly-YOLO, and the work was expected to be presented in a paper under preparation.

 -----